jevgenik/manuals/AI/DL.md

 # Deep Learning
 - deep learning algorithms can be regarded both as a sophisticated and **mathematically complex evolution of
 machine learning algorithms**
-- describes algorithms that analyze data with a logic structure similar to how a human would draw conclusions.
+- Describes algorithms that analyze data with a logic structure similar to how a human would draw conclusions.
-- This can happen both through supervised and unsupervised learning.
+- Can be supervised, semi-supervised or unsupervised.
 - To achieve this deep learning applications use a layered structure of algorithms called an **artificial neural network (ANN)**

 ### Artificial Neural Network (ANN)